jacqxu00/SystemsProject2/README.md

 ### Setup Phase

 You will be asked to input the ship, the starting coordinates of the location, and the direction in which it extends.
+Lowercase letters also work.
 1. the available ships
   * A: aircraft, size 5
   * B: battleship, size 4